kalyanikhona/indian-chatgpt-usage-study/README.md

 39 out of 40 people did this.
 That surprised me - I expected more people to skip this question or give generic examples.
 We ended up with 238 real prompts to analyze.

-Most studies I've read ask people to recall or describe their usage.
-Memory is unreliable, and people tend to give socially acceptable answers.
+Most studies I've read ask people to recall or describe their usage in a Q&A survey format.
+Memory is unreliable and people tend to give socially acceptable answers.
 Having actual prompts lets us see what people really ask about, how they phrase things, and what their actual workflows look like.

 **User-Generated Cultural Analysis**
 We asked users: "Any observations about how you or other Indians use ChatGPT differently?"

 25 people gave thoughtful responses.
 These weren't just demographics - users were analyzing their own community's patterns.
 Things like "Indians want pizza in 10 minutes, that's how they use ChatGPT" or noting that people use it as a therapy substitute because professional therapy is expensive in India.

 I couldn't have identified these patterns from the outside.
-The users had to tell me.
+The participants had to tell me.

 ### Research Value and Future Validation